Open-Cascade-SAS/OCCT/dox/user_guides/draw_test_harness/draw_test_harness.md

 nurbsconvert result name [result name]
 ~~~~~

 Changes the NURBS curve definition of a shape to a Bspline curve definition.
-This conversion is required for assymetric deformation and prepares the arguments for other commands such as **deform**.
+This conversion is required for asymmetric deformation and prepares the arguments for other commands such as **deform**.
 The conversion can be necessary when transferring shape data to other applications.

 @subsubsection occt_draw_7_11_6 edgestofaces